Tilted Axis Press: History

 As of 2017, Tilted Axis Press made the largest share of their sales through traditional brick-and-mortar retail (35.1%), with the second largest channel being direct local and international sales through their website.
 Although the press has only received limited distribution outside of the United Kingdom, some books have been co-published internationally.
 For example, in 2018 The Lifted Brow, under their Brow Books imprint, co-published their translation of "The Impossible Fairytale" in Australia.

 In 2021 Tilted Axis launched a crowdfunding campaign to support the translation and publication of several chapbooks covering feminist literature, raising over in total.
 One of the collections in the series, Pa-Liwanag, received a positive review from CNN Philippines, who stated the book "proves that writings by farmers and peasants are overdue".

 In July 2022, following Tilted Axis's victory at The Booker International Prize, Deborah Smith announced that she was stepping down as Publisher and Managing Director.
 At the same time, Kristen Vida Alfaro was announced as her successor in these roles.

-The publisher has been noted for its choice in content, often "unconvential" with a focus on feminist and queer themes, and its focus on the translators themselves, who are prominently credited and given royalties from book sales.
+The publisher has been noted for its choice in content, often "unconventional" with a focus on feminist and queer themes, and its focus on the translators themselves, who are prominently credited and given royalties from book sales.
 As of 2025 Tilted Axis has eight part time employees.

 Tilted Axis expanded its distribution network to the United States in February 2025.
 Previously, it had licensed works to American publishers.